-(a) Including eligible and non eligible flocks for the programme

-(b) Check means to perform a flock level test under the porgramme for the presence of salmonella.
-In this column a flock must not be counted twice even if it has been checked more than one.

-(c) If a flock has been checked, in accordance with footnote (b), more then once, a positive sample must be taken into account only once.
+- (a) Including eligible and non eligible flocks for the programme - (b) Check means to perform a flock level test under the porgramme for the presence of salmonella.
+In this column a flock must not be counted twice even if it has been checked more than one. - (c) If a flock has been checked, in accordance with footnote (b), more then once, a positive sample must be taken into account only once. - (d) Flocks or herds or as appropriate

-.2 Targets on vaccination or treatment
+7.2 Targets on vaccination or treatment